Colleyville Heritage Winter Invitational

 I start out at a 27 and work my way from there.
 You probably won't be getting anything lower than a 25, unless you're rude in round.

 If you can make me laugh I’ll bump your speaks...
-Any jokes about any Judy Zhu, Alex Lee (if you don't know who he is, he dresses like a k-pop star), Katelynne Shadman or any Colleyville kids will result in +.5 speaker point.
+Any jokes about Judy Zhu, Alex Lee, Katelynne Shadman or any Colleyville kids will result in +.5 speaker point.
 I’m also cool with sarcasm/shade when appropriate, just don't be rude :)

 Being a jerk to your opponents will be rewarded with really low speaks (as said before)...
 Saying really stupid things like racism good, sexism good, genocide good, etc. will be rewarded with FAT L

 Speed is fine.
 Just be clear enough with tags so I can flow them.
 If you try spreading and I can't understand you, it'll be a big oof.
-As Mr. Huston says "if you are not clear, I will tell you so.
+I took this part from THE Mr. Huston's paradigm but, "if you are not clear, I will tell you so.
 If I have to tell you more than once, I will give much less weight to the argument than you wish me to do so."...
 Just do whatever you're comfortable with

 I'm good with open cx, but don’t take advantage of that...
 I mean don't answer all the questions for your partner -- but if you need help, asking your partner to take a question isn’t the end of the world.
 I will flow cross-x, You still need to bring up things that happen in CX like normal arguments